Volkswagen: audit of Xinjiang site found no signs of forced labour

-BERLIN, Dec 5 (Reuters) - Volkswagen's VOWG_p.DE commissioned audit of its jointly owned site in Xinijang, China, found no signs of forced labour, the company said on Tuesday, though the auditor added the challenges of data collection in China were widely known.
+BERLIN, Dec 5 (Reuters) - An audit commissioned by Volkswagen VOWG_p.DE of its jointly owned site in Xinijang, China, found no signs of forced labour, the automaker said on Tuesday, though the auditor added the challenges of data collection in China were widely known.

 The audit was run by German human rights due diligence firm Loening Human Rights & Responsible Business GmbH and included on-site interviews and inspection of employee contracts and salary payments for the site's 197 employees, Loening's managing director Markus Loening said.